There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Experiment

 \section{Experiment}

-\textbf{Training.} We conduct experiments on ImageNet-1K~\citep{deng2009imagenet} dataset.
+\textbf{Dataset and network architecture.} We conduct experiments on ImageNet-1K~\citep{deng2009imagenet} dataset.
 We use vision transformer (ViT)~\citep{vaswani2017attention} as our backbone, and utilize 16$\times$16 patch size on ImageNet-256 and 32$\times$32 on ImageNet-512.
 The model input tokens include a learnable token [CLS], time token, and image tokens.
 During fine-tuning, we use same number of blocks in encoder and decoder.
 To further improve training efficiency in pixel space, we add residual connections between encoder and decoder as in ~\citep{hoogeboom2023simplediffusionendtoenddiffusion, bao2023worthwordsvitbackbone}, and additionally incorporate time condition into decoder using adaLN-Zero~\citep{peebles2023scalablediffusionmodelstransformers}.
-We consider our pre-training as a combination of representation learning and consistency training~\citep{song2023improved}.
-Therefore, hyper-parameters for representation learning are grounded in SSL best practices: we use MoCo v3’s augmentation strategies~\citep{chen2021empirical} for contrastive loss computation, set the EMA coefficient for the momentum encoder $E_{\theta^-}$ to 0.99, and adopt a linear learning rate schedule scaled to batch size (6e-4 for 1024 batch size).
-We use AdamW optimizer with default beta values.
-Built on top of these, we determine hyper-parameters of the representation consistency loss in \eqref{eq:pretraining_obj}.
-In specific, we adopt the time discretization schedule from iCM~\citep{song2023improved}, and implement a temperature schedule linearly interpolated between $\tau_1=0.1$ and $\tau_2=0.2$ (see Appendix~\ref{sec:appendix_ablation}).
-We use similar hyper-parameter settings across all pre-training experiments, except for weight decay, which is adjusted based on the model size.
-In main results (Table~\ref{tab:imagenet256}~\ref{tab:imagenet512}~\ref{tab:imagenet256_onestep}), we use 1024 batch size in both pre-training and fine-tuning.
+We defer our network configuration to the Appendix~\ref{sec:network_config}.

+\textbf{Training.} In main results (Table~\ref{tab:imagenet256}~\ref{tab:imagenet512}~\ref{tab:imagenet256_onestep}), we use 1024 batch size in both pre-training and fine-tuning.
 We pre-train our model for 600K steps (480 epochs).
-We ablate the impact of pre-training batch size and model parameters in Section~\ref{sec:ablation}.
-During fine-tuning, we follow EDM~\citep{karras2022elucidating} to train diffusion models for 1M steps (800 epochs), and follow~\citep{song2023improved, geng2025consistency} to train consistency models for 700K steps (560 epochs).
-We conduct experiments in FP16 mixed precision training mode.
-More details, including hyper-parameters and computational cost, are deferred to Appendix~\ref{sec:hyperparameters}.
+Besides, during fine-tuning, we train diffusion models for 1M steps (800 epochs), and train consistency models for 700K steps (560 epochs).
+We train models in FP16 mixed precision mode, and use similar hyper-parameter settings across experiments within each training stage.
+More implementation details, including hyper-parameters and computational cost, are deferred to Appendix~\ref{sec:hyperparameters}.
 We also display more qualitative results in Appendix~\ref{sec:appendix_qualitative}.